Search

 Job Creation and Livelihood Support

-In 2021, CNPF supported over 19,000 jobs, comprising of CNPF employees and that of our subsidiaries and affiliates, as well as outsourced workers whose jobs are indirectly supported through our business relationships such as our project-based consultants and employees of suppliers, vendors, and supply chain partners that are primarily dependent on CNPF.
-This is a 10% increase from 2020 in support of our growth and expansion of our company.
+In 2024, CNPF supported over 29,000 jobs, comprising of full-time employees, that of our subsidiaries and affiliates, outsourced workers, as well as jobs indirectly supported through our business relationships, such as project-based staff, consultants, exclusive corporate distributors, and employees of suppliers, vendors, contractors, and supply chain partners that are primarily dependent on CNPF.

 Spotlight Story